-If you’re shopping for a cheap cordless vacuum, we get it.
-The versatility of and ease of use of cordless stick vacuums, particularly those found among the Dyson deals we cover regularly, cannot be denied.
-Cordless vacuum deals abound, so much so that it can be hard to know if you’re getting the best deal.
+If you’re looking for the best cheap cordless vacuum deals, that makes terrific sense to us — we’re fans, too.
+The versatility and ease of use of cordless stick vacuums, particularly those found among the Dyson deals we cover regularly, cannot be denied.
+There are so many cordless vacuum sales it can be hard to know if you’re getting the best deal.
 We’ve taken on some of that burden to line up the best cheap cordless vacuum deals today.

 - — $700, was $800